upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 Navigation arrows signal these relationships.
 Downward arrows indicate refinement; upward arrows indicate return to a broader conceptual domain; horizontal arrows indicate movement across related refinements; diagonal arrows indicate contextual or complementary references.
 These symbols are part of the guidebook’s structural language and assist readers in interpreting conceptual relationships across pages.

-## 4. Normativity and compliance
+## Normativity and compliance

-Not all content in the guidebook carries the same normative force.
+Not all content in the guidebook has the same normative status.

-Three categories are distinguished:

-### Normative
+The guidebook distinguishes between normative, guiding, and informative content.

-Normative content defines what is considered valid within the discipline.
+**Normative content** defines what is considered valid within the discipline.
+It establishes the constructs, distinctions, and transformation patterns that are constitutive of adherence.
+Claims of conformity to the discipline are evaluated against this normative core.
+Only normative content is subject to compliance assessment.

-It establishes:

-- The scope of the discipline
-- The metamodel and its constraints
-- The valid transformation patterns (plays)

-Normative content is located in **Foundations**.

-Compliance with the discipline is assessed exclusively against this content.

-### Guiding

-Guiding content provides recommended ways of enacting the normative core in real contexts.

-It may suggest:

-- Representations
-- Artifacts
-- Practices
-- Organizational patterns

-Guiding content is located in **Guidelines**.

-It does not impose obligations.
-Multiple enactments may conform equally to the same normative core.

-### Informative

-Informative content provides context, motivation, or reusable materials.

-It includes:

-- The problem space that motivates the discipline
-- Downloadable or referential resources

-Informative content carries no normative force.

----
+**Guiding content** provides recommended ways of working with the normative elements.
+It suggests structured practices, representations, and approaches, but it does not impose a single mandatory procedure.
+Multiple enactments may remain valid provided they conform to the normative core.
+Guiding content is not subject to compliance assessment.

+**Informative content** provides context, explanation, or supporting material.
+It assists understanding but does not define validity and is not subject to compliance assessment.

+Understanding these distinctions is essential for correct interpretation.
+Normative content defines compliance; guiding and informative content support reasoning and enactment.

-## 5. Structural parts of the guidebook
+## Structural parts of the guidebook

-The guidebook is organized into four main parts, each with a distinct epistemic role:
+The guidebook is organized into four main parts.
+Each part has a distinct epistemic role and normative status.

-### Motivation — Informative / Pre-normative
+### Motivation — Informative

-Explains why Upstream Software Engineering is needed.
-Describes the problem space and the limitations observed in current practice.

-It prepares the reader but does not define validity.
+The Motivation part articulates the problem space within which the discipline emerges.
+It identifies recurring challenges, examines the limits of existing approaches, and explains why an upstream perspective is warranted.
+Its function is justificatory: it frames and rationalizes the need for the normative core defined in Foundations.
+It does not define validity and is not subject to compliance assessment.

 ### Foundations — Normative

-Defines the core of the discipline.

-It includes:

-- The formal definition of the discipline
-- The metamodel
-- The plays (valid transformations)

-Foundations answer:

-> What is considered valid within this discipline?
+The Foundations part defines the normative core of the discipline.
+It specifies the scope of Upstream Software Engineering, the constructs used to articulate intent, and the valid transformation patterns that operate over them.
+Foundations are constitutive of adherence.
+Only this part defines what is considered valid within the discipline and is subject to compliance assessment.

 ### Guidelines — Guiding

-Provides recommended ways of enacting the normative core in practical contexts.

-Guidelines are adaptable and optional, provided conformity to Foundations is preserved.
+The Guidelines part provides structured recommendations for working with the normative core defined in Foundations.
+It includes suggested artifacts, practices, roles, and organizational patterns that reify and operationalize the discipline’s constructs.

+Guidelines assist in structuring activity, organizing responsibilities, and shaping decision-making contexts.
+They support enactment of the discipline but do not define validity.
+Conformity to the discipline is evaluated against Foundations, not against the specific practices or artifacts described in Guidelines.

-### Resources — Informative
+### Resources — Informative and Guiding

-Provides reusable materials such as white papers, templates, canvases, and related artifacts.

-Resources support application but do not define validity.

----
+The Resources part provides supporting materials, such as papers, templates, tutorials, and related artifacts.
+Depending on their nature, these materials may be informative (providing context or explanation) or guiding (offering examples or structured assistance).
+Resources do not define validity and are not subject to compliance assessment.

 ## 6. Page types and epistemic roles